aleluca29/PDBachelorThesis/README.md

 ## Usage

-To use the application, both the backend and frontend servers must be running:
+In order to use the application, both the backend and frontend servers must be run:

 1. Ensure the FastAPI backend server is running:
     ```sh